 In the same way, even in the case of a pop-up warning message, users develop habits in the measure they interact with technology.
 Not all of these habits being necessarily good, bypassing pop up messages tend to be among the most common.
 In this situation, basically, you have a 50/50 chance of sending 1.4 mils. people into a panic until a follow up message later revealed it was a mistake.

 In less terrifying situations good interface design helps your business to become or stay relevant.
-The design of your website or app is directly correlated with UX, making your product or brand memorable.
+The design of your website or app directly correlates with UX, making your product or brand memorable.
 In saying that, a website should, just as stores should, allow customers to learn about the organization and its offering.
 And finally, encourage dialogue through assertive communication and simplifying the goal, whether it be further information or a purchase decision.

 One example of good UI design is flight booking websites like Lufthansa’s.
 This website eliminates all information and gives the user the freedom to search what they need.
 Also, it gives the possibility to pair flights with car rental, and hotel booking services, so clients don’t need to go to different platforms, offering the entire service-pack in one place.

-Much like EatWith’s (another example of great UI), the Lufthansa website is created in the company’s vibrant colours so it’s easy to recognize and to remember.
+Much like EatWith’s (another example of great UI), the Lufthansa website is created in the company’s vibrant colours so it’s easy to recognize and remember.
 They have their motto “Nonstop you” clearly visible so they create an emotional connection with visitors within seconds.
 It also has a multi-language display feature, making it easy for non-English speaking customers.

 While computer sciences evolve and IT technologies become more mainstream, expectations on performance, usability and speed become more relevant.
 As time passes, everything is becoming user-centric, therefore the need for user-centred websites that prioritize learnability, efficiency, and satisfaction.
 Said qualities that are certainly and obviously not showcased in the Hawaii Emergency Management Missile Alert UI above.